brightsign/BrightAuthor-Plugins/Variable-Countdown/README.md

 </ol>
 <p>Note that, once a countdown takes place, the variable value will not reset to its default value—even if the player is rebooted.
 If you need the countdown variable to reset to its default value at some point in the presentation, you can add a <strong>Reset Variable</strong> or <strong>Set Variable</strong> command to some point in the presentation.
 You can also have variables reset after reboot by checking the <strong>Reset variables to their default value on presentation start</strong> box in <strong>File > Presentation Properties > Variables</strong> tab.</p>

-Customizing the Plug-In
+Customizing the Plugin
 -------------------------------
-<p>By default, the plugin counts down by 1 each time it is called, but you can customize this too by editing the parser file.</p>
+<p>By default, the plugin counts down by 1 each time it is called, but you can customize this too by editing the plugin file.</p>
 <ol>
 <li>Open the “var_countdown.brs” file using a text editor program (Notepad, TextMate, etc.).</li>
 <li>Locate the line that states <code>if tempval > 0 then tempval = tempval-1</code>.
-This is the argument that determines what happens each time the update interval occurs for the parser script.</li>
+This is the argument that determines what happens each time the update interval occurs for the plugin script.</li>
 <li>Modify the equation after <code>tempval =</code> to create the desired behavior.
 For example, you can have the User Variable count down by five at each interval (<code>tempval = tempval-5</code>), or you can make the User Variable count up instead of down: (<code>if tempval >= 0 then current value = tempval+1</code>).</li>
 <li>Save the modified “var_countdown.brs” when you are finished making edits.</li>
 </ol>